 • Marica.
 This seafood restaurant is fantastic.
 The drinks are amazing, the food is creative and delicious.
 The service is some of the best we’ve come across.
 And you must try the life-changing chocolate souffle for dessert.

 • La Farine.
-This is a beautiful French bakery, where everything looks almost too pretty to eat.
+A beautiful French bakery, where everything looks almost too pretty to eat.
 Almost.
 Try the ham and cheese pastries for breakfast.

 Temescal.
 I still have a lot of exploring to do in Oakland, but a good place to start your explorations is the Temescal neighborhood.
 Like Rockridge, it has a lot of great shops, bars, and restaurants.
 But where Rockridge is a lot of wealthy housewives, Temescal is for the tragically hip.

 • Bakesale Betty.
-The menu is short and sweet here: fried chicken sandwiches (or egg salad), lemon freezes, and lots of scrumptious desserts.
+The menu is short and sweet here: fried chicken sandwiches (or egg salad), lemon freezes, and scrumptious desserts like strawberry shortcake and cookies.
 The line is always long, but it moves fast.
 You eat al fresco on a vintage ironing board.
 It is awesome.

 • Dona Tomas.
 This restaurant is on the fancier side of Mexican food, but it lives up to the long descriptions and pricey cocktails.
 It’s some of the best Mexican I’ve ever had.